-Pesticides: Pesticide contamination in groundwater results from field applications, pesticide spills, misuse, or improper storage and disposal.
+Pesticide contamination in groundwater results from field applications, pesticide spills, misuse, or improper storage and disposal.
 Pesticide metabolites are related chemical compounds that form when the parent pesticide compounds break down in the soil and groundwater.
 The most commonly detected pesticide compounds in Wisconsin groundwater are: metabolites of alachlor (Lasso) and metolachlor (Dual), and atrazine and its metabolites.
 A 2007 DATCP private well survey estimated that the proportion of wells in Wisconsin that contained a pesticide or pesticide metabolite was 33.5%.
 Areas of the state with a higher intensity of agriculture generally had higher frequencies of detections of pesticides.
-The two most commonly-detected pesticide compounds were the herbicide metabolites metolachlor ESA and alachlor ESA which each had a proportion estimate of 21.6%.
-More information on pesticides in Wisconsin groundwater can be found online.
+The two most commonly-detected pesticide compounds, metolachlor ESA and alachlor ESA, each had a proportion estimate of 21.6%.
+In October 2011 DATCP reported on the results of its 2010 Survey of Weed Management Practices in Wisconsin's Atrazine Prohibition Areas